 The restoration of the Friedrichswerdersche Kirche has been completed.
-Beginning in the second quarter of 2020, the Staatliche Museen zu Berlin will use the church building once again as an exhibition space for the Alte Nationalgalerie.
+Since 27 October 2020 the Staatliche Museen zu Berlin use the church building once again as an exhibition space for the Alte Nationalgalerie.

 As an affiliate department of the nearby Alte Nationalgalerie, until 2012 the Friedrichswerdersche Kirche was home to a selection of sculptures dating from the first half of the 19th century.
 It thus forms part of the Nationalgalerie, whose other divisions include the Neue Nationalgalerie, Hamburger Bahnhof – Museum für Gegenwart – Berlin, Museum Berggruen, and Sammlung Scharf-Gerstenberg.